 According to bestcourse4me.com, the top six degree courses taken by students who have an A-Level in sociology are: sociology, psychology, English Studies, Business Studies, Law and teaching.

 CAMBRIDGE TECHNICAL MEDIA INTRO DIPLOMA (LEVEL 3)

 Exam Board: OCR Cambridge Technical

 GCSE English Level 5.
-Drama and/or Music are not prerequisites for Media but will be considered in support of your application.
+Drama and/ or Music are not prerequisites for Media but will be considered.

 What is Level 3 Cambridge Technical Media?